KarlDegen/angular-table-inline-editing-with-drag-and-drop/README.md

 we have to consider:

 * a sorted table shall disable drag and drop
-* as the row data is of type FormGroup and not a simple array we have to provide a mechanism to access the value to be compared by the sorting algorithm
+* as the row data is of type FormGroup and not a simple JS object we have to provide a mechanism to access the value to be compared by the sorting algorithm

 In our case the latter can be realised simply by